FirelyTeam/firely-docs/vonk/features/resetdb.rst

 Vonk will return statuscode 200 if the operation succeeded.

-If you are not permitted to perform the reset, Vonk will return statuscode 403.
+If you are :ref:`not permitted <configure_administration_access>` to perform the reset, Vonk will return statuscode 403.

 .. note:: On a large database this operation may take a while.

 An alternative, if you have direct access to the database server, is to delete the database altogether and have Vonk recreate it again.

 * If you run on SQL Server, see :ref:`configure_sql` for the ``AutoUpdateDatabase`` feature.
 * If you run on MongoDB, Vonk will recreate the collection by default if it is not present.